2D Art Gallery

 Drawing of a Collage, 2024, age 18

 I made this for the Intro to Drawing class I took my first semester of college.
+Our assignment was to make a collage, and then take a picture of it, and then draw that picture.
 Although it's confusing to look at, I think I captured some of the shadows fairly well.

 Main Materials: Graphite pencils